Strategies & best practices to keep your Azure environment Robust & Reliable

 12. Use Azure Monitor and Application Insights 📊

-Monitoring is crucial for maintaining high availability.
-Azure Monitor and Application Insights provide comprehensive monitoring and diagnostics capabilities.
-They help you detect and diagnose issues before they impact your application.
-Set up alerts and automated responses to ensure quick mitigation of potential problems.
+You cannot guarantee the reliability of a system you aren't monitoring.
+Azure Monitor and Application Insights are essential.
+They provide comprehensive monitoring and diagnostics, helping you detect and diagnose issues *before* they impact users.
+Set up alerts on key metrics (like CPU, response time, or error rates) and configure automated responses to ensure quick mitigation of potential problems.

 13. Regularly Update and Patch Your Systems 🔄